 “4 Hillside” was a lovely big old communal house in Parktown, Johannesburg run by teachers (or former teachers) in the Hillside Road cul-de-sac on the corner of Empire Road.
-Hillsdie still is a leafy lane completely engulfed by big old Plane or Jacaranda trees, a lovely spot.
+Hillside was a leafy lane completely engulfed by big old London Plane and Jacaranda trees, a lovely quiet spot, right on busy Empire road but isolated from it thanks to being a ‘straat loop dood’ and having a big water furrow servitude with a lane of trees on our Empire Road boundary.
 The house was a lovely old white single story gabled family home with a circular driveway that had seen better days.

 Pierre ‘Leibs’ Leibbrandt and the lovely Claire – Alpha Romeo, sort of red, I think.
 Yellow?